HowToOpenScience/lak2023-tutorial/README.md

 *How to Open Science: Promoting Principles and Reproducibility Practices within the Learning Analytics Community* is a tutorial to be presented at the [*13th International Conference on Learning Analytics and Knowledge*][lak].

 This project serves as the repository holding the webpage.
+The rendered version can be viewed at https://lak2023-tutorial.howtoopenscience.com

 ## License